Author: Abu'l Qasim Firdausi (935–1020)

-Attributed to Sultan Muhammad (active first half of 16th century)
+Artist: Painting attributed to Sultan Muhammad (active first half 16th century)

 This extraordinary painting, which has been attributed to Sultan Muhammad, reveals the penchant for experimentation that characterizes the work of Persian artists in this period.
 In addition to some foreshortenings and the depiction of figures in perspective, which probably imitate Western examples, the imagery of divs in this manuscript witnesses remarkable changes when compared to past illustrations.
 They become progressively anthropomorphized—by means of explicit sexualization—and incorporate traits of demons of Central Asian origin, which, we know, were circulating on both silk and paper in the royal library at Tabriz.